 R is for “Re-usable”: providing adequate description of the files, their contents, the variables and their values, as well as annotation for the statistical code, will make it possible for other researchers to understand and re-use the data and code.

-Adherence to the FAIR principles with regard to data and code for statistical analysis entails some extra work, but there are paybacks both for the scholar and for the field as a whole.
-Linguistics is a relative late-comer to the scientific frontier of replicable research, and our performance thus far leaves a lot to be desired (see Chapter 2 by Gawne & Styles in this volume).
-Berez-Kroeker et al. (2017) and Gawne et al. (2017) surveyed linguistics articles, dissertations, and descriptive grammars published in 2003-2012 and found that for most journals, fewer than 50% of authors provided descriptions of methodology or citations of the sources of linguistic examples.
-Archiving of data was likewise found lacking among linguists: only twelve of fifty dissertations and ten of fifty grammars had archived data at the time of publication.
+Adherence to the FAIR principles with regard to data and code for statistical analysis entails additional work, but there are benefits both for the scholar and for the field as a whole.
+Linguistics is a relative late-comer to the scientific frontier of replicable research, and our performance thus far leaves a lot to be desired (see Gawne & Styles, this volume).
+Berez-Kroeker et al. (2017) and Gawne et al. (2017) surveyed linguistics articles, dissertations, and descriptive grammars published in 2003–2012 and found that for most journals, fewer than 50% of authors provided descriptions of methodology or citations of the sources of linguistic examples.
+Archiving of data was likewise found lacking among linguists: only twelve out of fifty dissertations and ten out of fifty grammars had archived data at the time of publication.

 We can all contribute to the prestige of our field by setting ethical standards for best practices in data management and collaboration.
 Posting re-usable data and code fosters horizontal learning across the community of researchers, facilitating the propagation of new methods.
 It is also a safeguard against research fraud.
 Under pressure to get published in prestigious journals, some researchers have fabricated or fudged data in order to impress reviewers, a problem that has been particularly acute in the field of medicine (cf. Fanelli 2009).
-Publication of data and code won’t eliminate the possibility of fraud, but it will make fraud easier to detect, and, if practiced regularly, will improve the overall level of accountability and integrity in the field.
+Publication of data and code will not eliminate the possibility of fraud, but it will make fraud easier to detect, and, if practiced regularly, will improve the overall level of accountability and integrity in the field.
 Such posts can additionally help eliminate unnecessary duplication of efforts, since researchers can more easily discover whether a given study has been conducted.
-And there is also the possibility that a set of data and/or statistical code will have unforeseen uses, kind of like Velcro which was developed for use by astronauts in space and is now common in clothing widely used by earthlings.
+And there is also the possibility that a set of data and/or statistical code will have unforeseen uses, analogous to Velcro which was developed for use by astronauts in space and is now common in clothing and widely used by earthlings.

-The benefit of integrity accrues to the reputation of the individual researcher, since backing up arguments with the facts they are based on contributes to the legitimacy of one’s claims.
+The benefit of integrity builds the reputation of the individual researcher, since backing up arguments with the facts they are based on contributes to the legitimacy of one’s claims.
 Furthermore, one never knows when one might need to go back to a dataset, either to squeeze another analysis out of it or to use it as a recipe for a parallel analysis of new data.
-If the data and code are adequately annotated and archived, that will be easy to do, even if enough time has elapsed to erase from the researcher’s personal memory the meanings of all those abbreviations and code that were so obvious when working on the original project.
-After several mishaps with data that was lost, corrupted, or otherwise became uninterpretable, along with discontinuance of site-licenses and backwards-incompatible software upgrades that permanently separated me from my data and analyses, I have come to appreciate the value of things that are open-access, open-source, and generally portable across time and platforms.
+If the data and code are adequately annotated and archived, this will be easy to do, even if time has erased the meanings of all the abbreviations and code that were so obvious when working on the original project from the researcher’s personal memory.
+After several mishaps with data that was lost, corrupted, or otherwise became uninterpretable, along with discontinuance of site-licenses and backwards-incompatible software upgrades that permanently separated me from my data and analyses, I have come to appreciate the value of things that are open-access, open-source, and generally portable across time and platforms (see Mattern, this volume and Collister, this volume).